VickieAbdul/ab_testing_socials/README.md

 - Statistical Testing (Chi-Square Test for significance)

 ## How to use this project.
 Type the following on your Git bash
-1. Clone this repository
+1. Clone this repository:

    git clone https://github.com/VickieAbdul/ab_testing_socials.git

-2. Install the required libraries pip install pandas numpy scipy matplotlib seaborn
+2. Install the required libraries:

+   pip install pandas numpy scipy matplotlib seaborn

-3. Run the Jupyter Notebook or Python script to see the analysis. python ab_test.py
+3. Run the Jupyter Notebook or Python script to see the analysis.

+   python ab_test.py

 ## Next Steps